AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Best Practices/Secure download.md

             });
     ```

-    **Note:** The difference between callbacks for download progress and processing progress lies in that the callback for download progress requires online data before the download is completed.
+    **Note:** The difference between callbacks for download progress and processing progress lies in that the callback for download progress requires online data before the download is complete.
 However, the callback for processing progress does not require online data.

 3. Prepare the download source.